Homers by Patrick Wisdom, Ian Happ lift Cubs over Reds - NewsBreak

 Homers by Patrick Wisdom, Ian Happ lift Cubs over Reds

-Happ, who played nearby at the University of Cincinnati, added an RBI double and drove in four runs for the Cubs, who won the opener of the four-game series.
+Happ, who played collegiately at nearby University of Cincinnati, added an RBI double and drove in four runs for the Cubs, who won the opener of the four-game series.
 Happ has 14 career homers and 29 RBIs at Great American Ball Park in 35 games.

 Lefty Drew Smyly (2-5) won for just the second time in eight starts, allowing three runs on four hits over 5 2/3 innings, striking out five and walking two.
 David Robertson pitched a perfect ninth for his sixth save.